garcias/build-gamess/README.md

 2. Fork it and improve it
 3. Fork it and adapt it (e.g. for Digital Ocean VPS or Docker image)

+## Todo

+[ ] Add directions for setting up Cloud9
+[ ] Add directions for installing Vagrant + Virtualbox and basic usage [ ] Fill out acknowledments and inspirations
+[ ] Folder or JSON to record people's experiences with using it [ ] Script to help users document their feedback
+[ ] Script to install VNC on Cloud9 to enable testing of Jmol

 ## Acknowledgments